 Many of our employees share our founder’s vision for giving back.
 Here are a few that we’re proud of:

-NEO Tech is committed to support Reach and RoHS 2 requirements when they are applicable and required.
+NEO Tech is committed to support REACH and RoHS 3 requirements when they are applicable and required.

-If the customer requires the company statement of Reach and RoHS for the entire BOM including parts and sources controlled by the customer, NEO Tech will hire certified labs to provide required clarifications and guidelines.
-Sales might have to pass the cost for such lab services to the customers.
+If the customer requires a comprehensive statement of REACH and RoHS3 compliance for the entire BOM, including parts and sources controlled by the customer, NEO Tech will, at customer’s expense, hire certified labs or environmental compliance provider to provide required clarifications and guidelines.

 NEO Tech Conflict Minerals Policy Statement